anmolagarwal999/Concurrency-and-Synchronization-Methods/stint_1/ans_2/readme.md

 I have made one thread for every instance of each of these real-world entities.

 ## Pharma companies
-The main function involved here is 'prep_stock'.
-Here, the company prepares batches after randomizing batch sizes, number of batches, preparation time etc. Once a manufacture term is completed, the company goes on to sleep on its own personal conditional variable.
+The main function involved here is `prep_stock`.
+Here, the company prepares batches after randomizing batch sizes, number of batches, preparation time etc. Once a manufacture term is completed, **the company goes on to sleep on its own personal conditional variable**.
 The company is woken only if one or more of its delivered batches is fully consumed by the students vaccinated in a particular vaccination zone.
-If this batch was the last batch to be consumed, then the company, then the comapny starts its next manufactring term, else it goes on to sleep again until all batches of its previous manufacturing team has been consumed.
+If this batch was the last batch to be consumed, then the comapny starts its next manufacturing term, else it goes on to sleep again until all batches of its previous manufacturing team has been consumed.
 (Implementation style by using conditional variables approved by TA on 17th Oct).

 ```c=